Planning a Balkan road trip? Here is my 2 week Balkan itinerary to fuel your sense of adventure and help you plan the perfect Balkan trip.

 Or would you rather enjoy a day relaxing and swimming in a beautiful setting?
 Don’t miss out on the Kravice waterfalls!

 After our visit to Mostar we decided to chill a few days at the Adriatic Sea in Montenegro.
-In our search for a hotel, we ended up in Kamenari.
-This is a small village in the bay of Herceg Novi, not far from Kotor.
+In our search for a hotel, we ended up in Kamenari in a little boutique hotel from the case del mare chain.
+Kamenari is a village in the bay of Herceg Novi, not far from Kotor.
 We especially enjoyed the sun, sea, beach and delicious food.

 From Kamenari you can also take the ferry (free form charge as a pedestrian) to the other side of the bay and take a bus to Kotor.
 So you don’t have to drive your car and you can enjoy a drink without feeling guilty.